Equations relating structure functions of all orders: Summary and discussion

-\qquad One concludes that all equations of order higher than Kolmogorov's equation reduce to the isotropic formula for $\nabla _{{\bf r}}\bullet {\bf D }_{\left[ N+1\right] }=-{\bf T}_{\left[ N\right] }$ in the inertial range. \ This formula shows that ${\bf T}_{\left[ N\right] }$\ is at the heart of two issues that have received much attention: 1) whether or not different components of the velocity structure function ${\bf D}_{\left[ N+1\right] }$ \ have differing exponents in the inertial range, and 2) the increasing deviation of those exponents from Kolmogorov scaling as $N$ increases. \ The physical basis for the importance of ${\bf T}_{\left[ N\right] }$\ is the importance of vortex tubes to the intermittency phenomenon (Pullin \& Saffman 1998) combined with the fact that the pressure-gradient force is essential to the existence of vortex tubes; the pressure-gradient force prevents a vortex tube from cavitating despite the centrifugal force. \ Pressure gradients are the sinews of vortex tubes. \ Direct investigation of ${\bf T}_{\left[ N\right] }$\ using DNS can reveal much about the two issues.
+\qquad One concludes that all equations of order higher than Kolmogorov's equation reduce to the isotropic formula for $\nabla _{\mathbf{r}}\bullet \mathbf{D}_{\left[ N+1\right] }=-\mathbf{T}_{\left[ N\right] }$ in the inertial range. \ This formula shows that $\mathbf{T}_{\left[ N\right] }$\ is at the heart of two issues that have received much attention: 1) whether or not different components of the velocity structure function $\mathbf{D}_{ \left[ N+1\right] }$\ have differing exponents in the inertial range, and 2) the increasing deviation of those exponents from Kolmogorov scaling as $N$ increases. \ The physical basis for the importance of $\mathbf{T}_{\left[ N \right] }$\ is the importance of vortex tubes to the intermittency phenomenon (Pullin \& Saffman 1998) combined with the fact that the pressure-gradient force is essential to the existence of vortex tubes; the pressure-gradient force prevents a vortex tube from cavitating despite the centrifugal force. \ Pressure gradients are the sinews of vortex tubes. \ Direct investigation of $\mathbf{T}_{\left[ N\right] }$\ using DNS can reveal much about the two issues.

-\begin{acknowledgement} The author thanks the organizers of the Hydrodynamics Turbulence Program held at the Institute for Theoretical Physics, University of California at Santa Barbara, whereby this research was supported in part by the National Science Foundation under grant number PHY94-07194. \end{acknowledgement}
+\begin{acknowledgement} The author thanks the organizers of the Hydrodynamics Turbulence Program held at the Institute for Theoretical Physics, University of California at Santa Barbara, whereby this research was supported in part by the National Science Foundation under grant number PHY94-07194. \ The author thanks Prof. Norbert Peters and Mr. Jonas Boschung who found that the Laplacians on the right side of Table 1 were in error in my original publication: Hill, R. J. 2001, Equations relating structure functions of all orders.
+J. Fluid Mech., vol. 434,\ pp. 370-388. \ The Laplacians in Table 1 above are correct. \end{acknowledgement}

 \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ REFERENCES